 Healthcare professionals with the right skills, qualifications and experience can take their career in a new direction by completing a degree-level nursing apprenticeship

 Nursing is the UK's most employable degree subject.
 What do graduates do?
-2018 revealed that 94.2% of nursing graduates were in a job six months after graduation.
-The nursing profession was also the largest gainer of workers from those surveyed - 1,785 more 2016/17 graduates were working as nurses than 2015/16 graduates.
+2021/2022 revealed that 96% of nursing graduates were in a job fifteen months after graduation.
+The nursing profession was also the largest gainer of workers from those surveyed.

-These promising figures show that nursing is a popular career choice for many, despite the government's decision to move from bursaries to loan-based nursing funding in 2016.
-Those who were previously discouraged from a career in nursing for financial reasons are now being offered an alternative route into the profession with the introduction of a degree-level nursing apprenticeship.
+These promising figures show that nursing is a popular career choice for many.
+Those who were previously discouraged from a career in nursing for financial reasons are now being offered an alternative route thanks to degree-level nursing apprenticeships.

 But what does the qualification involve, who is it intended for and how do you apply?